Fair-use & limits

 Audit focus

-Programmatic-SEO sites (template-driven content at scale) and AI Overview readiness. v0.6 audits by template — one verdict per template cluster, site verdict = worst template with ≥5% coverage.
+Programmatic-SEO sites (template-driven content at scale) and AI Overview readiness.
+The sample is stratified across detected templates and the site verdict reflects the worst template, not the average URL.
 SpamBrain triggers from the March 5, 2024 scaled-content-abuse update + the May 7, 2024 site-reputation-abuse policy + the AEO patterns that determine ChatGPT, Perplexity, and Google AI Overview citations.

 Pages per anon audit (no account)

-Up to 50, sampled from your sitemap.xml (templates detected, K=10 per template up to budget)
+Up to 50, sampled from your sitemap.xml and stratified across detected templates.

 Pages per free audit (signed-in)

-Up to 200, sampled from your sitemap.xml (templates detected, K=10 per template up to budget)
+Up to 200, sampled from your sitemap.xml and stratified across detected templates.

 Pages per Pro audit (manual re-audit)

-K=20 per template — up to 500 total across all templates.
+Up to 500 pages, stratified across templates.
 Re-audits use the larger sample for tighter variance estimates.

 Pages per Pro scheduled monitoring run